The future perfect tense has precisely the same meaning as the past perfect, except the time is the future.

 - Why are your children going to school so early?
 The school will not have opened yet.

-In the interrogative form, we invert the subject with the will.
+We invert the subject with the will in the interrogative form of this tense.
 The interrogative sentences can also be made using different question words such as who, when, why, etc.

 Structure: Will + Subject + have + past participle + Object